proullon/ramsql/README.md

 I don't want to bother with a persistant DBMS, setup the database, manage credentials and clean tables...
 But I do want to test my queries, my constraints and run a full test suite in no time.

+A unique engine is tied to a single sql.DB with as much sql.Conn as needed providing a unique DataSourceName.

 ### Unit testing

 - Full isolation between tests
 - No setup (either file or databases)
 - Good performance

+### SQL parsing

+- Databse schema validation
+- ALTER file validation

 ### Stress testing